Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

     Properties command.

     In the External Interface Properties window, you can change the name of the port if needed.
-The IP Integrator automatically assigns the name of the port when connection automation is run.
+The IP integrator   automatically assigns the name of the port when connection automation is run.
 For now, leave the port names as is.